Efficient Audio-Visual Speech Separation with Discrete Lip Semantics and Multi-Scale Global-Local Attention: Results

 We conducted extensive experiments to quantitatively compare the proposed \modelname with existing methods on three datasets.
 The results are shown in Table~\ref{tab:separation_performance}.
 For fairness, all baseline scores were either extracted from the original papers or reproduced with officially released implementations.

 \textbf{Separation Performance.} We conducted comprehensive evaluations of \modelname's separation capabilities across three benchmark datasets and compared against SOTA methods.
-Table~\ref{tab:separation_performance} demonstrates that \modelname consistently surpasses all competing approaches across multiple evaluation metrics.
+Table~\ref{tab:separation_performance} demonstrates that \modelname consistently surpasses all competing approaches across all evaluation metrics.
 We further examined multi-speaker scenarios using the LRS2-3Mix and LRS2-4Mix datasets \citep{li2024iianet}, with detailed results presented in Appendix~\ref{app:multispk_results}. \modelname demonstrates consistent improvements over existing methods, confirming the generalization capability of our approach.
-Audio samples in the supplementary material reveal that \modelname produces noticeably superior clarity compared to baseline methods, particularly under substantial background noise.
+To further validate robustness, we provide evaluations under diverse noise conditions in Appendix~\ref{app:noise_speaker_tests}, alongside a subjective MOS evaluation on real overlapping speech in Appendix~\ref{appendix:mos_evaluation}, which corroborates the superiority of \modelname in in-the-wild scenarios.
+Audio samples in the demo page \footnote{\url{https://cslikai.cn/Dolphin}} reveal that \modelname produces noticeably superior clarity compared to baseline methods, particularly under substantial background noise.
 Additionally, Appendix~\ref{app:visual_results} provides spectrogram visualizations illustrating the separation performance of \modelname.

 \textbf{Separation Efficiency.} Computational efficiency is crucial for real-world deployment of AVSS models.
 Unlike prior studies that overlooked computational overhead of pretrained video encoders, we comprehensively evaluated both audio and visual components.
 Table~\ref{tab:efficiency_comparison} demonstrates that \modelname achieves superior efficiency while maintaining strong separation quality.
 Compared to SOTA IIANet, \modelname required only 46\% of the MACs (excluding pretrained video encoder), and its CPU inference time was reduced to 66\%.
 Against lightweight alternatives Swift-Net and RTFS-Net, \modelname reduced inference time by 18\% and 47\%, respectively.
 When incorporating pretrained video encoder, \modelname achieved the lowest MACs among all methods.